 The bill was reportedly passed in order to protect young children from the potentially harmful effects of these drugs; in 2012, the Arizona Criminal Justice Commission found that nearly 7 percent of eighth-graders, more than 11 percent of 10th-graders, and almost 14 percent of 12th-graders had tried synthetic drugs in Arizona (AZCapitolTimes.com).

 Businesses that refer to themselves as "head shops" or "smoke shops" are now often under attack by the Drug Enforcement Administration (DEA) as well as local law enforcement.
-Up until April of this year, shops like these were legally selling synthetic drug substances that are now included on the list of banned substances per HB2327.
+Up until April 2013, shops like these were legally selling synthetic drug substances that are now included on the list of banned substances per HB2327.
 These substances were reportedly banned because when used, they give off a similar effect to their narcotic counterparts.
-It may prove difficult to ban every synthetic drug in the state of Arizona, since synthetic drug ingredients are so often changing to avoid being deemed "illegal."
+It may prove difficult to ban every synthetic drug in the state of Arizona since synthetic drug ingredients are so often changing to avoid being deemed "illegal."

 Residents of Arizona should be made aware of this heightened focus on arresting and prosecuting individuals for designer and synthetic drugs.
 If you have been arrested for this type of drug crime, be sure to contact a Phoenix criminal defense lawyer at Knowles Law Firm, PLC today.
 Your initial consultation is free and confidential.

 Fill out our online contact form and we'll be in touch with you shortly.